 - to keep up school, activities and regular routines

-It's especially hard to be there for your children when you are grieving.
-Sometimes people feel they just don't have any emotional energy left for their children.
+It’s especially hard to be there for your children when you are grieving.
+Sometimes people feel they just don’t have any emotional energy left for their children.
 It is not uncommon for children and teenagers to start to express their grief more strongly just as the adults supporting them feel like they are starting to cope with their own grief.
-At this time, it is important to allow others to help.
+At this time, it is important to allow others to help you provide support.
 Reach out to extended family, friends and school to make sure your children are well supported.

 Find out more about children and grief

 Cancer Council has more information about helping grieving children.

 Call 13 11 20 to find out more.
 CanTeen, Redkite and Good Grief offer support tailored for young people.

 KKate Jurgens, Bereavement Coordinator, Southern Adelaide Palliative Services, SA; Gabrielle Asprey, Cancer Support Consultant, Cancer Council NSW; Assoc.
 Prof. Lauren Breen, Psychologist, Curtin University, WA; Rev. David Dawes, Manager, Spiritual Care Department, Peter MacCallum Cancer Centre, Victoria; Rob Ferguson, Consumer; Karen Hall, 13 11 20 Consultant, Cancer Council SA; Joanna Mangan, Psychologist, Cancer Council Queensland; Kate Reed, Nurse Practitioner National Clinical Advisor, Palliative Care Australia; Maxine Rosenfield, Counsellor and Educator, NSW